 Prior to that, I obtained a PhD in systems & control engineering from the University of Vigo, under the supervision of Antonio Barreiro.
 During that period (from 2005 to 2009) my research interests were in control engineering, particularly in passivity-based control, teleoperation, haptics, and reset control.

-My current research is centered in the modeling of complex dynamic systems, with a focus on systems biology applications.
-A general goal is to improve the existing methods for systems identification of large-scale models.
-To this end I develop and apply tools that use optimization (mostly metaheuristics), information theory, and systems & control theory.
-I try to make these tools available to the public whenever possible; they can be found at the software section.
+My current research is centered in the modeling of dynamic systems, with a focus on systems biology applications.
+Its general goal is to improve the existing methods for identification of nonlinear biological models, using techniques such as optimization, information theory, and systems & control theory.
+Open source implementations of the methods I develop can be found at the software section.